Raddames-Tonui/java/taskk22-Maven/README.md

 ---

 ## 📚 Task: Add Gson Library + Convert List to JSON
+Gson is a Java library that facilitates the conversion of Java objects to JSON and vice versa.
+It is available within the com.google.code.gson namespace and is commonly used in Java projects.
+You can incorporate Gson into your project by including it as a dependency in your Maven POM file.
+This allows you to easily serialize Java objects into JSON strings and deserialize JSON strings back into Java objects, simplifying data exchange and manipulation in your applications.

 ### ✅ Step 1: Add Gson Dependency in `pom.xml`